lachmann12/datacrossways_frontend/README.md

    (There are several places that will need modification to customize the frontend.
 A more detailed example will be provided in the future)

 3) To deploy the changes of the Datacrossways frontend use the Datacrossways deployment process and follow the step-by-step instructions until you reach the section called `Cloud deployment`.
 At this stage some modifications on the start scripts have to be performed.
 Log into the server that hosts datacrossways using ssh.
 Modify the Dockerwise of the frontend ```vi ~/datacrossways/frontend/Dockerfile```.
 Change line ```RUN git clone https://github.com/MaayanLab/datacrossways_frontend.git``` to point to the modified repository.
 Change all entries containing `datacrossways_frontend` to point to the correct folder. (this is in case the repository was renamed and is not needed if the repository is still called datacrossways_frontend).
+4) After redirecting the Dockerfile to the new repository continue as normal with the deployment.

+Instead of modifying the deployment script on the hosting server, working on a forked Datacrossways repository and modifying the Docker file directly is also possible.

 ### `npm start`